Notice of Privacy Practices

 If you believe that your privacy has been violated or that Warby Parker has not followed its obligations under HIPAA, you may file a complaint with us or with the Secretary of Health and Human Services.
 We will not retaliate against you or penalize you for filing any such complaint.

-To file a complaint with us, email [email protected] or write to 161 Avenue of the Americas, 6th floor, New York City, NY 10013, Attn: Legal Department.
+To file a complaint with us, email [email protected] or write to 233 Spring Street, 6th floor East, New York City, NY 10013, Attn: Legal Department.

 To file a complaint with the Secretary of Health and Human Services, call 877.696.6775 or write to 200 Independence Avenue S.W., Washington, D.C.
 20201.

 6. Contacting Warby Parker

-To exercise any of your rights set forth in this Notice, or for more information about Warby Parker’s privacy practices, email [email protected], write to 161 Avenue of the Americas, 6th floor, New York City, NY 10013, Attn: Legal Department, or call 888.492.7297 and ask to speak with the Legal Department.
+To exercise any of your rights set forth in this Notice, or for more information about Warby Parker’s privacy practices, email [email protected], write to 233 Spring Street, 6th floor East, New York City, NY 10013, Attn: Legal Department, or call 888.492.7297 and ask to speak with the Legal Department.